 - act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to UAS CNPC links is imperative to ensure their safe operation, taking into account resolves 11;

-- use assignments associated with the FSS networks for UAS CNPC links (see Figure 1 in Annex 1), including assignments to space stations, specific or typical earth stations and earth stations on board UA (see resolves 2), that have been successfully coordinated under Article 9 (including provisions identified in resolves 4) and recorded in the Master International Frequency Register (MIFR) with a favorable finding under Article 11, including Nos.
+- use assignments associated with the FSS networks for UAS CNPC links (see Figure 1 in Annex 1), including assignments to space stations, specific or typical earth stations and earth stations on board UA (see resolves 2), that have been successfully coordinated under Article 9 and recorded in the Master International Frequency Register (MIFR) with a favorable finding under Article 11, including Nos.
 11.31, 11.32 or 11.32A where applicable, and except those assignments that have not successfully completed coordination procedures under No. 11.32 by applying Appendix 5 § 6.d.i;

 - ensure that real-time interference monitoring, estimation and prediction of interference risks and planning solutions for potential interference scenarios are addressed by FSS operators and UAS operators with guidance from aviation authorities;

-14 that, unless otherwise agreed between the administrations concerned, UA CNPC earth stations shall not cause harmful interference to terrestrial services of other administrations (see also Annex 2);
+13 that No.4.10 of the Radio Regulation applies to the operation of UAV/CNPC to ensure freedom from harmful interference to earth stations on board UA operated in accordance with this Resolution;

+a) that such functioning necessitate that the operation of return uplink and downlink of the FSS satellite network supporting the UAV/CNPC would also be governed by No. 4.10 of the Radio Regulations;

+b) that the implication of resolves 13) above would extend the applicability of No. 4.10 of the Radio Regulations to the entire FSS network (s) supporting UAV/ CNPC;

+c) that the implication of resolves 13. b) above would result that the status of the commercial FSS network supporting UAV/CNPC would be upgraded from non-safety of life aspects to safety of life aspects stemmed from extension of application of No. 4.10 of the Radio Regulations .Such consequence would be upgrading the commercial FSS to safety of life aspects which is beyond the objectives and purposes of this agenda item and would have other unintended and envisaged dangerous consequences;

 Editorial Note: this has been deleted and replaced by different regulatory provisions, which are more appropriate and practical to implement

+14 that assignment referred to in resolve 1 of this Resolution, if governed by Nos.
+5.43 and 5.43A of the Radio Regulations shall not be used for the implementation of this Resolution as according to Nos.
+5.28 to 5.31 of the Radio Regulations such assignments are considered as having secondary status and are not therefore appropriate for use when such use involves safety of life aspects.
+See recognizing further c) and d) above;

+15 that, unless otherwise explicitly agreed between the administrations concerned, UA CNPC earth stations shall not cause unacceptable interference to radiocommunication services of other administrations;

-15 that, in order to implement resolves 14 power flux-density hard limits need to be developed for UAS CNPC links; possible examples of such provisional limits to protect the fixed service are provided in Annex 2; subject to agreement between the administrations concerned, that annex may be used for the implementation of this Resolution;
+16 that, in order to protect terrestrial fixed and mobile services of other administrations, appropriate and necessary ways and means such as a power flux-density hard limits need to be developed for UAS CNPC links, examined, verified and validated for possible examples of such provisional limits to protect the fixed service are provided in Annex 2; subject to agreement between the administrations concerned, that annex may be used for the implementation of this Resolution;

-16 that the power flux-density hard limits provided in Annex 2 shall be reviewed and, if necessary, revised by WRC-231;
+17 that the power flux-density hard limits provided in Annex 2 shall be reviewed and, if necessary, revised by WRC-27;